 As Yorkshire’s commercial capital and one of the fastest growing cities in the UK,

-results are more pleasing to the eye.
+the results are somewhat more pleasing to the eye.
 Although still rough around its edges, the

 centre of Leeds now exudes the cosmopolitan confidence of a city that’s recently

-Victorian buildings now sit numerous café bars and swish stores such as the only
+Victorian buildings now sit numerous café bars and swish stores such as John Lewis and Harvey Nichols.

 GLAM AND GRIT